A quick bio from Rikyrah herself:

 (You can also find Rikyrah blogging at the award winning & groundbreaking blog Jack & Jill Politics - a leading African American blog.
 You can also find her on her collaborative blog 3chickspolitico.)

 Brian E. (Formerly The Angry Independent)

-30 something from the Midwest & founder of this here blog.
-Earned my Masters Degree in Management (w/ focus on Organizational Security) from Webster University.
-Bachelors degree in Criminal Justice Administration.
-I'm currently a grad student at Washington University, in the International Affairs program.
+Generation X'er from the Midwest & founder of this here blog.
+Earned my Masters Degree in Business Management (with a particular focus) from Webster University.
+(Wiki page).
+Bachelors degree in Criminal Justice Administration, and I also hold an advanced graduate certificate in international affairs from Washington University, in St. Louis.

 I was born into a military family (Army), and both parents, a brother, and several uncles have served in the U.S. military in wartime.
 Each one of my fathers 4 children was born in a different Country.
 I moved around quite a bit growing up.
 I have never really had the sense of "home", or a home city, although St. Louis is my hometown.